 Recipient of the inaugural Create Cities commission, Town Gas has seen the construction of London’s only publicly accessible gas-fire kiln based at Troy Town Art Pottery.
 Developed by London-based artist Aaron Angell the project worked with 20 local young adults aged between 17 and 24.

 Angell founded the experimental ceramics studio Troy Town Art Pottery in 2013 in response to dwindling ceramics access in London.
 The pottery provides a space for artists to explore the practice of ceramics, removed from the idea of production and function that is embedded in the history of the medium.
-Town Gas will expand this approach, introducing a new way of thinking about ceramics to young adults in east London.
+Town Gas has expanded this approach, introducing a new way of thinking about ceramics to young adults in east London.